Welcome to Our School Library

 Welcome to the library and to our program of information literacy.
-We believe that every student should have the skills necessary to navigate in today's information-rich society.
-Determining information needs, recognizing and selecting appropriate resources—whether print or online and managing the information are fundamental skills needed for successful academic research.
+We believe every student should have the skills necessary to navigate in today's information-rich society.
+Determining information needs, recognizing and selecting appropriate resources—whether print or online—and managing the information are fundamental skills needed for successful academic research.

 Don Crawley (library technician)

-Students may take out 2 books at a time.
+Students may take out two books at a time.

-They may take books out during their regular library class, at recess, before and after school.
+They may take out books during their regular library class, at recess, and before and after school.

 Each class will work with the teacher-librarian on an information literacy unit that fits within the curriculum.
 These are usually a social studies or science topic.
 Students are taught the steps of research through information literacy.
 This includes how to identify fiction/non-fiction, how to locate information in a non-fiction resource, organizing for research, note-taking strategies, collating and synthesizing the information into their own words, and sharing their information in a variety of ways.